Babybox

 Strategic Insights

 - The “Age” Pivot: The core of Babybox is the baby’s age.
-Success hinges on a robust “Stage Management” logic that transitions the subscription as the child grows.
+Success depends on reliable stage management logic that transitions the subscription as the child grows.

-- B2C Conversion: Success depends on minimizing friction via Social Sign-on and a headless commerce experience.
+- B2C Conversion: Low friction matters.
+Social Sign-on and a headless commerce experience drive adoption.

 Additional Notes